ansible-collections/community.mongodb/roles/mongodb_mongos/README.md

 * `skip_restart`: If set to `true` will skip restarting mongos service when config file or the keyfile content changes.
 Default `true`.
 * `mongodb_use_tls`: Wether to use tls.
 Default false.
 * `mongodb_disabled_tls_protocols`: The tls protocols to be disabled.
 Leave blank to let MongoDB decide which protocols to allow according to the ones available on the system; check the [official docs](https://www.mongodb.com/docs/v6.0/reference/configuration-options/#mongodb-setting-net.tls.disabledProtocols) for details.
 Default "".
+* `mongodb_allow_connections_without_certificates`: When enabled allows to bypass the certificate validation for clients that do not present a certificate, if a certificate is provided it _must_ be valid.
+Default `false`.
 * `mongodb_certificate_key_file`: Path to the PEM-file containing the certficate and private key.
 * `mongodb_certificate_ca_file`:  Path to the CA-file.